Topological susceptibility and excess kurtosis in SU(3) Yang-Mills theory: Continuum analysis for the topological susceptibility

 \section{Continuum analysis for the topological susceptibility}

-With these preparatory steps being taken, we are in a position to present the main analysis for the continuum extrapolation of the topological susceptibility.
+With these preparatory steps completed, we are in a position to present the analysis for the continuum extrapolation of the topological susceptibility.

-The $7\times3=21$ ensembles with a fixed physical volume are used to measure the naive topological charge (\ref{def_qnai}) and (using the $Z_q$ factor determined in Sec.~\ref{sec:setup}) the renormalized charge (\ref{def_qren}).
-In either case the second moment of the distribution is determined, and the result is listed as $q_\mr{nai}^2$ (first three columns) and $q_\mr{ren}^2$ (last three columns) in Tab.~\ref{tab:susc_data}.
+Our $7\times3=21$ ensembles with a joint physical volume are used to measure the naive topological charge (\ref{def_qnai}) and, based on the $Z_q$ listed in Tab.~\ref{tab:Z_factor}, the renormalized charge (\ref{def_qren}).
+In either case the second moment of the distribution is determined, and the resulting $\<q_\mr{nai}^2\>$ (first three columns) and $\<q_\mr{ren}^2\>$ (last three columns) are listed in Tab.~\ref{tab:susc_data}.
 Given (\ref{def_chitop}) and $V=(2.4783\,r_0)^4$, these numbers must be divided by $2.4783^4$ to obtain $\chi_\mr{top}r_0^4$.
-All that remains to be done is to get rid of the discretization effects by means of a continuum extrapolation with $O(a^2)$ cut-off effects.
+All that remains to be done is to get rid of the discretization effects by means of a continuum extrapolation with $O(a^2)$ cutoff effects.

-First we discuss this extrapolation for the data based on $q_\mr{ren}^2$ (last three columns of Tab.~\ref{tab:susc_data}), since this is the standard procedure \cite{Hoek:1986nd,Lucini:2001ej,DelDebbio:2002xa,Durr:2006ky,Alexandrou:2017hqw}.
-We obtain good fits with a ``const+linear'' fit (in $a^2$) that excludes the coarsest ($\be=5.9421$) lattice spacing, and with a ``const+linear+quadratic'' fit that includes all spacings.
-The results are presented in Fig.~\ref{fig:chir04_compare_puball}.
-The extrapolated values at $a=0$ for the three smoothing strategies are completely independent (as are the ensembles).
-With the linear ansatz they agree very closely, with the quadratic ansatz (in $a^2$) there is a visible spread, but they still agree within (statistical) errors.
-Extrapolating $\chi_\mr{top}r_0^4$ is not the only possibility, also $\chi_\mr{top}^{1/2}r_0^2$ or $\chi_\mr{top}^{1/4}r_0$ are permissible.
+First we discuss this extrapolation for the data based on $q_\mr{ren}^2$ (last three columns of Tab.~\ref{tab:susc_data}), since this is the standard procedure \cite{Hoek:1986nd,Lucini:2001ej,DelDebbio:2002xa,Durr:2006ky,Borsanyi:2015cka,Bonati:2014tqa,Alexandrou:2017hqw,Athenodorou:2020ani,Athenodorou:2021qvs}.
+We obtain good fits with a ``const+linear'' fit (in $a^2$) that excludes the coarsest ($\be=5.9421$) lattice spacing, and with a ``const+linear+quadratic'' fit that includes all lattice spacings.
+These fits are shown in Fig.~\ref{fig:chir04_compare_puball}.
+The extrapolated values at $a=0$ for the three smoothing strategies are statistically independent (as are the ensembles).
+With the linear ansatz they agree very closely, with the quadratic ansatz (in $a^2$) there is a visible spread, but they still agree within statistical errors.
+Extrapolating $\chi_\mr{top}r_0^4$ is not the only possibility, also $\chi_\mr{top}^{1/4}r_0$ or other powers are permissible.
 We add the latter option to control the pertinent systematics; the results are shown in Fig.~\ref{fig:chiqrt_compare_puball}.
 Again ``const+linear'' without the coarsest lattice spacing and ``const+linear+quadratic'' with all data included are found to yield acceptable fits.